-The rental market can become competitive after a natural disaster, but the rent cannot be increased outside the normal rules for rent increases.
+The rental market can become competitive after a natural disaster, but the rent cannot be increased outside the normal rules for rent increases (visit our website for more details).
 The property manager/owner is not allowed to evict the tenant in favour of another tenant who will pay higher rent (penalties apply).